My Go-To Chicken Enchiladas

 1 cup shredded cheddar cheese

-2 organic bell peppers, chopped
+2 organic bell peppers

 2 onions, diced